Implementing a Quality Management System: Best Practice

 How does a QMS support an organisation to manage cultural issues?

-Implementing a quality management system can ruffle the feathers of employees.
+Implementing a quality management system can be a big change for your employees.
 It can take them out of their comfort zone and away from institutionalised processes.
 This is why support from operational and executive management from the outset is critical to the implementation of a quality management system.

 Ideagen has worked with hundreds of quality managers and always found that it is best practice to get management to promote quality.
-It is advisable for managers to embark on a routine of positive reinforcement during the early stages of the systems life.
-Not only will this promote system use but it will motivate staff.
+It is strongly advised that managers readily employ positive reinforcement during the early stages of the system’s life.
+Not only will this promote system use, but it will motivate staff too.

-To be effective, a quality management system needs to be robust, intuitive and flexible.
-The diagram below demonstrates how Ideagen’s software modules interact to reinforce a holistic QMS.
+To be effective, a quality management system needs to be robust, intuitive, and flexible.
+Ideagen’s software modules interact to reinforce a holistic QMS, driving positive change from top to bottom in your organisation.

 Under a QMS, processes should be subjected to tighter management.
-It is wise to expect changes in the way staff interact and in the distribution of responsibility and accountability.
-Consider staff perception and recognise existing employee attitudes and dispelling any concerns they hold is a vital part of managerial strategy when implementing a QMS.
+It is wise to expect changes in the way staff interact, as well as changes to the distribution of responsibility and accountability.
+You should also consider staff perception and recognise existing employee attitudes.
+Taking care to dispel any concerns they hold should be a vital part of your managerial strategy when implementing a QMS.

-It is also advisable for an organisation to allow for an initial lag phase before improvements become the norm.
+It is also advisable for an organisation to allow an initial “lag phase” before improvements become the norm.
 A QMS offers peace of mind that regulatory requirements are being complied with and that the organisation is continually adopting a customer-centric approach.

 What does a QMS require?

 A quality management system requires a number of essential elements.
-Here are six of them:
+Probably the six most important are:

 - A quality policy and quality objectives.
 These statements must be documented.